redox-os/website/content/news/this-month-250228.md

 ## Kernel Improvements

-- Ron Williams improved nanosleep to return the time remaining after a software interrupt
+- Ron Williams improved the nanosleep() system call to return the time remaining after a software interrupt
 - Matej Bozic improved the consistency in memory page representation

 ## Driver Improvements